Trading Standards Institute Advice

-- those who supply filling materials and fabrics to the furniture industry or direct to consumers
+- who supply filling materials and fabrics to the furniture industry or direct to consumers

-- those who hire out furniture in the course of a business.
-This includes furniture included in accommodation let in the course of business (holiday homes and residential furnished lettings), which means they apply to landlords, estate agents and letting agents
+- who hire out furniture in the course of a business.
+This includes furniture included in accommodation that is let in the course of business (holiday homes and residential furnished lettings), which means they apply to landlords, estate agents and letting agents

 General testing requirements

-Manufacturers, importers and retailers in the UK need to ensure that:
+Manufacturers, importers and retailers need to ensure that: